-Audit of industrial systems
+Audit industrial systems

-Evaluate the level of security!
+Evaluate the level of safety!

 Cybersecurity of industrial systems

-• Physical, logical and application mapping verification;
+• Verification of physical, logical and application mapping ;

-• Backup Plan;
+• Backup plan ;

 • Document management ;

-• Analysis of the design and specification phases.
+• Analysis of design and specification phases.

-• Account and Authentication Management;
+• Account and authentication management ;

-• Protocol Security;
+• Protocol security ;

 • Hardening of configurations

-• Mobile equipment management;
+• Mobile equipment management ;

 • Industrial system monitoring.